Cathedral of Ani: Decay

 Ani's long-term decline began in 1239 when Mongols sacked the city and massacred its population.
 In 1319 a devastating earthquake struck Ani.
 It resulted in the collapse of the cathedral's conical roof.
 Ani was completely deserted by the 18th century.
 The drum reportedly collapsed during an 1832 or 1840 earthquake.
-Varazdat Harutyunyan insists the entire dome collapsed in 1319.
+Varazdat Harutyunyan insists that the entire dome had collapsed in 1319.

 The north-western corner of the cathedral was heavily damaged by a 1988 earthquake with its epicenter in modern Armenia's north.
 It resulted in a large gaping hole.
 According to VirtualAni it also caused "a serious rent in the south-west corner; by 1998 parts of the roof here had started to fall."
 Lavrenti Barseghian wrote in 2003 that the damage from the earthquake was so great that the entire building would collapse unless strengthened and restored.

 Explosions in a quarry on the Armenian side of the border, across the Akhurian River, reportedly caused some damage to the cathedral in the early 2000s.
 In mid-June 2001 an "ear-splitting explosion rocked the site just as a group of Armenian Americans had gathered to pray at the cathedral."
-Armenian architectural historian Samvel Karapetyan, who witnessed the explosions on the Armenian side during his visit to Ani in July 2000, stated that the explosions continued until 2004/2005.
+Samvel Karapetyan, who witnessed the explosions on the Armenian side during his visit to Ani in July 2000, stated that the explosions continued until 2004/2005.
 However, Turkish accusations continued until 2008.
-According to Vercihan Ziflioğlu, writing for the Hürriyet, it was only in 2009 that Armenia halted blasting activities, reportedly, after Turkey's complaint at the International Council on Monuments and Sites (ICOMOS).
+Vercihan Ziflioğlu wrote for Hürriyet that it was only in 2009 that Armenia halted blasting activities, reportedly, after Turkey's complaint at the International Council on Monuments and Sites (ICOMOS).

 In the mid-2000s, Turkish guards had dug a large hole in their quest for treasure on the floor of the apse of the cathedral.
 Moreover, treasure hunters dug out the grave of what may have been that of Queen Katranide beside the west façade of the cathedral.
 It had been uncovered by French archaeologists in 2002–03.
 Additional gravestones with Armenian inscriptions nearby were upturned.